48 hours in Byron Bay: The ultimate 2-day itinerary

 Fancy a surf?
 Time to find out what all the fuss is about.
 Byron is a surf mecca for its beginner-friendly waves and concentration of great close-together spots.
 Grab your preferred coffee or breakfast and head to the beach.

-Explore Byron Bay tour – Image: Destination NSW
+Explore Byron Bay tour with Delta Kay – Image: Destination NSW

 For something more thoughtful, a hugely worthwhile thing to do in the Byron area is to learn about the history and culture of the Aboriginal people of the Bundjalung Nation.
 Explore Byron Bay offers tours at Walgun (Cape Byron) and nearby Bangalow and Broken Head, with Bundjalung woman Delta Kay taking you through the history, spiritual and rich cultural practices of the area and its people.
 Be sure to book ahead, as she is often booked up for over a month in advance.